 Revised April 2022

-So you’re considering walking the Camino Santiago!
-Great idea – you are about to embark upon an amazing journey – not only a journey on foot, but also a journey of spirituality, nature, peace, mindfulness, camaraderie, and simple joy.
-A journey taken by peregrinos (pilgrims) for centuries for many reasons – for loss, for prayer, for exercise, in gratitude, for love.
+So you’re considering walking the Camino Santiago! ❤️ Great idea – you are about to embark upon an amazing journey – not only a journey on foot, but also a journey of spirituality, nature, peace, mindfulness, camaraderie, and simple joy.
+The Camino is a journey taken by peregrinos (pilgrims) for centuries for many reasons – for loss, for prayer, for exercise, in gratitude, for love.

 Everyone has a different experience on the Camino – so please take my recommendations as just that – recommendations.
 After walking the Portuguese Central Camino from Porto to Santiago in May, 2019 – 224 km (150 miles) with 11 days of walking in the rain, the sun, uphill and down – here are my tips and suggestions for a bom caminho.
 (That’s how they say it in Portuguese 😙.)